tjj9020/kinable/PROJECT_PLAN.md

                 *   Deny access if `tokenBalance` is <= 0.
         *   Update unit tests for the authorizer handler, mocking `IAuthProvider` and `IDatabaseProvider`.
         *   Test by setting pause statuses/token balances in DynamoDB and verifying access control via API calls.
+        *   **Pending Task**: Re-run integration tests (API calls) after Step 1.3 `DynamoDBProvider` uses the real AWS SDK against actual DynamoDB tables.
     *   **Multi-Region Consideration**:
         *   The `DynamoDBProvider` instance used within the authorizer must be configured for the Lambda's current operational region (e.g., via `process.env.AWS_REGION`).
         *   When fetching data from `FamiliesTable` and `ProfilesTable`, keys must be constructed to include the region identifier if the partition key design incorporates it (e.g., `FAMILY#<region>#<familyId>`).
 The region for the key should be derived from the user's `custom:region` JWT claim.
 If the claim is unavailable, the authorizer may need to deny access or default to its own operational region based on clearly defined rules.
         *   Ensure IAM permissions for the authorizer to DynamoDB tables correctly reference the regionally named tables (e.g., using `!Sub` with `${AWS::Region}` in ARNs).
-    *   **Definition of Done**: Authorizer correctly denies access based on data fetched via `IDatabaseProvider`.
-Unit tests updated and pass.
+    *   **Definition of Done**:
+        * Authorizer correctly denies access based on data fetched via `IDatabaseProvider` (unit tested with mock provider).
+        * **Pending**: Integration tests (API calls) verify proper authorization against actual DynamoDB tables, using the production-ready `DynamoDBProvider` from Step 1.3.
+        * All mock implementations for database interaction have been replaced with production-ready code.
-    *   **Commit Point**: After authorizer enhancements and thorough testing.
+    *   **Commit Point**: After authorizer implementation, testing, and integration with API Gateway.

 ---

 ### **Phase 2: Core Chat Functionality**

-*   **Step 2.1: Develop Chat Router Lambda (Single Model) with Interfaces [COMPLETED 2025-05-13]**
+*   **Step 2.1: Develop Chat Router Lambda (Single Model) with Interfaces [PARTIALLY COMPLETED - Critical Mocks in Use for AI Provider & Config]**
-    *   **Goal**: Create a Lambda that uses a flexible `IAIModelProvider` interface architecture to send prompts to AI models and return responses, with initial support for one provider but designed for multi-provider and multi-region support.
+    *   **Goal**: Create a Lambda that uses a flexible `IAIModelProvider` interface architecture to send prompts to AI models and return responses. **Update**: Replace mocked AI calls and configuration with real implementations.
     *   **Tasks**:
         *   In `packages/common-types/`, define comprehensive interfaces:
             *   `IAIModelProvider` interface with core methods: